0nn0/website-development-questionnaire/README.md

   - Launch
 - Budget range for development
   - Setting up a proposal is a time consuming process.
 Therefore it's good to ensure that you are the right partner before setting one up.
-- Languages to support
 - Sitemap
   - Don’t forget pages like Terms and Conditions, Privacy Policy, 404…

 ### Research
+- Description of target audience
-- Reasons for the new website?
-E.g. what was wrong with the old one?
+- Reasons for new website?
+E.g. what was wrong with the existing one?
-- Does the old website have tracking integrated, e.g. Google Analytics?
 - List of competitor websites
   - Allowing us to inspect the performance of your competitors websites, so we can take this data into account when setting goals in terms of performance.
 - What are the client their goals?
 Get a sense of their expectations.

 ### Content
+- Which languages need to be supported?
+Will this change in the future?
 - Is there a draft of the content?
 - What type of content will be displayed per page?
 E.g.:
   - Text